ebzimny01/gd-recruit-extension/memory-bank/progress.md

   - **Result**: Export now correctly accesses recruit data and generates valid CSV files
 - **Status**: CSV export functionality successfully implemented and tested.
 Users can now export complete recruit databases to CSV format for external analysis, providing valuable data portability and backup capabilities.
 The feature integrates seamlessly with existing extension functionality while providing professional-grade data export capabilities.

 The GD Recruit Assistant browser extension is in excellent condition with a comprehensive feature set, strong multi-team architecture, and attention to performance, accessibility, and security.
 The project has successfully evolved from a basic sidebar implementation to a sophisticated full-screen application with complete multi-team support that meets professional recruiting management needs across multiple teams.
-Version 0.5.5 development enhances dashboard analytics while maintaining core functionality and performance.
+Version 0.5.8 development enhances team detection reliability and distance filtering capabilities while maintaining core functionality and performance, providing coaches with robust tools for managing recruiting across multiple teams with confidence.